ThePhD/sol2/docs/source/tutorial/cxx-in-lua.rst

 C++ in Lua
 ==========

 Using user defined types ("usertype"s, or just "udt"s) is simple with Sol.
 If you don't call any member variables or functions, then you don't even have to 'register' the usertype at all: just pass it through.
+But if you want variables and functions on your usertype inside of Lua, you need to register it.
 We're going to give a short example here that includes a bunch of information on how to work with things.

 Take this ``player`` struct in C++ in a header file: